hackclubium/Vertex/README.md

 Those libraries do not supply a browser engine.
 They do transport, decoding, windows, text shaping, and drawing.
 The browser behavior is Vertex.

-**Zero-dependency progress:** Linux windowing is now raw XCB (GTK3 is gone), page/ chrome rendering runs on a hand-rolled 2D software rasterizer, and text runs on a hand-rolled TrueType parser + glyph rasterizer with its own font-directory scanner (Cairo/Pango/fontconfig are all gone except for Cairo's one remaining job: `<canvas>`, which still needs its own rewrite).
-A hand-rolled DEFLATE/PNG/JPEG decoder set and a hand-rolled HTTP/1.1 + TLS client (SChannel/mbedTLS/Secure Transport) already exist too, standalone and tested, but aren't wired into the main image/fetch paths yet — that's deliberately its own follow-up so it doesn't destabilize working code.
-Remaining: swap those in, replace Linux's `<canvas>` backend with a from-scratch equivalent.

 ## Download

 Prebuilt releases are published here: